fdac17/news/README.md

 # Class on Oct 18, 20, 23
  - Work on FP; Mini-Project3 Step-1

-# Class on Oct 18
+# Class on Oct 16
-- Mini-Project3 Step1-2 introduced
+- Questions on MP2: last day

-# Class on Oct 11, 13, 16
+# Class on Oct 11, 13
 - Data analysis using R
 - Remaining FP proposals